yuanz03/tp/docs/DeveloperGuide.md

 **Use case: UC06 - Assign an injury status to a player**

-**Guarantees**: Player's injury status and rehab timeline are updated and persisted
+**Guarantees**: Player's injury status is updated and persisted

 **MSS**

 1. User requests to list players
 2. AddressBook shows a list of players
-3. User requests to assign an existing injury status to a player by specifying the injury name and timeframe
+3. User requests to assign an injury status to an existing player by specifying the player name and injury name
-4. AddressBook updates the player's availability and rehab timeline
+4. AddressBook adds the specified injury to the player's injury list

     Use case ends.